sebastienbruno/test-transdev-fullstack-front/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Use the configuration file 'environment.ts' to configure the back-end url (example: http://localhost:8080)

 ## Code scaffolding